guinnod/new-unt-front/README.md

 ## Overview

 This web platform is dedicated to helping users efficiently prepare for the United General Test in Informatics.
 It offers a comprehensive suite of tools designed to enhance learning through interactive quizzes, theory cards, and user progress tracking.
-The platform has been recognized for its innovation and impact, receiving an award of 500,000 tenge at Startup Demo Day.
+The platform has been recognized for its innovation and impact, receiving an award of 500 000 KZT at Startup Demo Day.

 ## Features